-Whatever your preference for drinking a standard hot cup of coffee is, forget it.
-The only type of K-Cup I would recommend using for an iced coffee is a dark roast.
-Light and medium roast coffees simply do not have the oomph to stand up to all the ice you will add and not taste watered down.
-There is nothing worse than a weak-looking iced coffee and that is exactly what you will get with most light and medium roast K-Cup® pods.
-I will offer one and only one exception, Tully’s.
-All roasting levels of Tully’s K-Cup® pods come equipped with enough body to make an amazing cup of iced coffee using your Keurig® brewer.
+The only type of K-Cup® we recommend using for an iced coffee is a dark roast.
+Light and medium roast coffees do not have the oomph to stand up to the ice.
+They are sure to taste watered down.
+There is nothing worse than a weak-looking iced coffee.
+That is exactly what you will get with most light and medium roast Keurig® coffee pods.
+There is one and only one exception, Tully’s.
+All roasting levels of Tully’s K-Cup® pods have enough body to make an amazing cup of iced coffee using your Keurig® brewer.

-Most of the K-Cup® flavored coffees are of the light roast variety.
+Most flavored Keurig® coffee pods are of the light roast variety.
 Not only will that leave you with a watered-down cup of joe but, the flavors seem to get distorted in the process.
-Unless you find a dark roast, extra bold and flavored K-Cup® I would avoid this genre altogether.
+Unless you find a dark roast, extra bold and flavored K-Cup® avoid this genre altogether.

-Tea is the one type of K-Cup pod that still has separate brew over ice varieties however, you can ignore that distinction…all K-Cup® teas work very well over ice.
+Tea is the one type of K-Cup® pod that still has separate brew over ice varieties however, you can ignore that distinction…all K-Cup® teas work fine.
 There is absolutely no reason to play favorites to those designated iced teas.
-In fact, my very favorite to enjoy over ice is Twinings Green tea.
-The only exception I can see with this recommendation is the sweetened teas.
-Snapple carries a delicious line of iced teas that are unique to the K-Cup format.
-The results they have managed would be difficult to duplicate with any other K-Cup pod®.
+In fact, our favorite to enjoy over ice is Twinings Green tea.

 Don’t be afraid.

-Go ahead, try any old K-Cup® pod over ice, chances are it is going to be good!
-I even enjoy odd choices such as hot cocoa and cafe vanilla over ice (doctored up with other ingredients of course) to mimic Starbucks-type drinks.
-I experiment with different concoctions ALL.THE.TIME. and can think of maybe twice that I have had a failure.
+Go ahead, try any K-Cup® pod over ice, chances are it is going to be good!
+We even enjoy odd choices such as hot cocoa and cafe vanilla (doctored up with other ingredients of course) to mimic Starbucks-type drinks.
+We experiment with different concoctions ALL.THE.TIME. and can think of maybe twice that I have had a failure.

-Most importantly after choosing the right K-Cup® to make iced coffee using your Keurig®, there are three additional tips to follow: do not use a glass cup, fill it all the way to the very top with ice, and use the lowest water setting on your coffee machine.
-Pick a great K-Cup®, follow those three rules and you will soon be living the life of Riley, sipping iced K-Cup® coffee made with your Keurig, in your own home!
+Most importantly after choosing the right K-Cup® to make iced coffee, there are three additional tips to follow: do not use a glass cup, fill it all the way to the top with ice, and use the lowest water setting on your coffee machine.
+Keep in mind, you can not make cold brew with K-Cup® coffee.
+This is iced coffee which will taste slightly stronger.
+Pick a great pod, follow those three rules and you will soon be living the life of Riley, sipping iced made in your own home!

 You may also like: